UoB-COMSM0110/2024-group-6/README.md

 The evaluation identified severe issues with our character interface, particularly the need for excessive clicking to make the character jump higher.
 This caused frustrating gameplay (4), identifying the need to increase the height of the jump per click.
 Testing also illuminated issues relating to the Movements and Pipes interface.
 For example, a greater distance between pipes, and pipes not generated randomly.
 Although the issues individually seem minor, accumulated they are noticeably persistent (3), adversely affecting the gameplay experience.

+Based on the feedback, we adjusted the logic to increase the character’s jump height, as well as introducing the spacebar as an alternative control.
+Additionally, we refined our pipe logic, adding a method to randomly generate pipes, and decrease the spacing between them.
+These improvements were corroborated in our second heuristic evaluation, where the frequency of both of our previous scores reduced from 4 to 0.
+These improvements positively impacted the usability of our game.

+**Figure 20 - Heuristic Results - Testing Round 1**
 <table>
     <tbody>
         <tr>